nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 When discussing deployment scenarios, we should consider the different roles at the service provider like:
 * Sales and support department who can create and delete DID documents
 * System administrators who alter serviceEndpoints
+> how is this an issue if they all use the same software that selects the key?

 It might not be desirable for these roles have access to the same key material.
 We can suggest configurations with different DID documents with different keys for services and for controller.

 ### Management of VCs by a trusted service provider
 Considering the case a care provider has outsourced it key management to a service provider.
 When obtaining a VC from a trusted party, how does the care provider prove that it is the party represented by the DID without being able to provide private key material?
+> They must initiate a session from the portal of the software vendor using the protocol specified to obtain a VC
+> A mobile only VC won't suffice, a server has to be authorized not a single device

 ### Resolvability of the DID document
 The fundamental idea of a DID document is that it should be resolvable by other parties.
 Section [7.2.2 of the did-core spec](https://w3c.github.io/did-core/#read-verify) requires a specification how a DID resolver could resolve and verify a DID document from the registry.
 Since the Nuts registry will be a local registry this is not yet a consideration but when federation with other registries will become relevant, a proper specification should be written.